Should I Be on LinkedIn?

 2. LinkedIn is indispensable for job searching

 For starters, you can conduct a search for employment postings in the Jobs section based on various criteria, such as location, keywords, and company names.
 More importantly, LinkedIn displays who in your network is working at specific organizations, giving you the opportunity to reach out to these individuals for informational interviews and networking.
 One of these folks could be the inside connection you need to get your resume past the gatekeepers and directly onto the desks of hiring managers.
+Recruiters also use LinkedIn to source candidates for roles – the more active you are on the platform and the more tailored your profile is to opportunities you are targeting, the more likely you are to have employers approaching you.
+And, finally, users might post if their team or organization is hiring to help spread the word and bring in more candidates – providing a possible contact internally.

-There are now more than 30 million companies on LinkedIn, many which have “company pages” detailing information such as their latest news, job postings, and who in your network works at these organizations.
+There are now more than 55 million companies on LinkedIn, many which have “company pages” detailing information such as their latest news, job postings, and who in your network works at these organizations.
 This is a great way to target specific organizations and keep tabs on your favorites.

 3. LinkedIn facilitates networking